Towards a Fairer Non-negative Matrix Factorization: Numerical Experiments

-We highlight a counterintuitive phenomenon that appears in Figures~\ref{fig:vnmf_hd_loss} and~\ref{fig:fnmf_hd_loss}.
-In both of these plots, the loss is negative at some of the ranks for at least one of the groups.
-Even though we consider the ``excess reconstruction error'' $\|\mat X_\ell - \mat W_\ell \mat H\| - E_\ell$ as part of our loss, this quantity need not be positive.
-Since we only choose $E_\ell$ to be the expected error for a single group NMF, a reconstruction may obtain better error than $E_\ell$ for a single group.
-This leaves room for the loss to be negative not only due to random chance but also due to the existence of a reconstruction that standard NMF on the individual group was unable to find.
-While we might expect that adding additional groups would make it less likely to find a good reconstruction for the $\ell$-th group, this is not always the case.
-Indeed, in Figure~\ref{fig:fnmf_hd_loss} we see that the loss for a rank-10 \fnmf is consistently below 0, meaning that \fnmf is able to find a better reconstruction for each group when applied to the full dataset than standard NMF can even when applied to just a single group.
+We highlight that a possibility discussed in \cref{sec:estimating_E-ell} occurs for this dataset: it is possible for \fnmf to produce reconstructions with negative loss.
+We see in \cref{fig:snmf_hd_loss,fig:fnmf_hd_loss} that this does happen at some of the ranks for at least one of the groups.
+Indeed, in \cref{fig:fnmf_hd_loss} we see that the loss for a rank-$10$ \fnmf is consistently below $0$.
+This shows that sometimes in practice \fnmf is able to find a better reconstruction for each group when applied to the full dataset than standard NMF can even when applied to just a single group.
+In this case, the ``cost'' of representing both groups together as opposed to individually is negligible when using \fnmf.